-- 1. Summary of the temporary duties that will be performed, including what position the temporary duties are from. - 2.
-Complete justification for the requested temporary stipend.
-(Complete all required fields on the Job Builder action.) - Requested temporary stipend amount. - 4.
+- 1. Summary of the temporary duties that will be performed, including what position the temporary duties are from.
+Notes regarding any work that will be re-delegated during the temp. stipend period. - 2.
+A complete justification for the requested temporary stipend.
+(Complete all required fields on the Job Builder action.) - 3.
+Requested temporary stipend amount. - 4.
 Department Head and Control Point approvals (as set by each department and division)